Wonderfundle/AutOff/README.md

 # AutOff
-Automatic light on-off system for children waking up at night Python project on Raspberry Pi that I made for my school project
+Automatic light on-off system with sound effects for children waking up at night Python project on Raspberry Pi that I made for my school project